nosnibor27/WHEAT_phenology_forecaster/README.md

 The planting date used was October 1st.
 The darker shaded region is the inter-quartile range (25% to 75%), the lighter region is the inter-decile range (10 to 90%) and the thick line is the median (50%) for the 20 model ensemble.

+I added a `title` argument to some plotting functions when I was creating new plots and I have yet to update old code.
+I will probably set the default to 'NULL'.